-Pyle is the oldest co-op on campus and is dining only.
-With high vaulted ceilings and long wooden tables, the dining space has a unique dining atmosphere.
-Before Stevenson opened, the space served as one of Oberlin's cafeterias, which makes Pyle one of the most functional co-ops in terms of cooking and serving food (with a working dumbwaiter!).
+Pyle Inn is a dining-only co-op located in the basement of Asia House.
+Pyle's high vaulted ceilings and long wooden tables lends a unique atmosphere to the dining space.
+And, before Stevenson dining hall opened Pyle served as a cafeteria, which makes it one of the most functional co-ops in terms of cooking and serving food (with a working dumbwaiter!).

 While the dining space can accommodate over 100 diners, Pyle usually serves around 50 members.
 Pyle occasionally cooks meat, but we always have vegan and vegetarian options at each meal.
 Pyle is not a dining hall, it is our dining home.
 From athletes to STEM students, our members are involved in all walks of campus life.